-These days it seems like all anybody wants to talk about is the housing market.
+Nowadays, it seems that all anybody wants to discuss is the housing market.
 Once you buy your first home, what’s next?
 And how are all these investors offering cash?
 Love it or hate it, real estate investing is an extremely hot topic with many profiting.

-After all, more people than ever before are investing.
-Not only that, investor demographics are changing.
+After all, more people are investing than ever before.
+Not only that, but investor demographics are changing.

 With the storm of “meme stocks” as evidence, the presence of younger, less-experienced investors is undeniable.
-This demographic of investors occupies a large portion of the market, and this is part of why the housing market is so hot across social media.
+This demographic of investors occupies a large portion of the market, contributing to the housing market trending on social media.

 However, being a landlord isn’t something that’s taught in school.
 Sometimes, it’s one of those things that investors learn as they go.
 If they’re lucky, they learn the best tips from experts and mentors in the field.

 Here are some tips to help you succeed as a property investor.

 You don’t have to jump right into buying and flipping properties.

 REITs, or real estate investment trusts, operate and are traded like any other stock.
 Investors pool their money to buy a share of commercial real estate (like this killer high rise in Miami) and then earn income from the dividends, or a portion of the company’s earnings.
 Remember, when you get paid in dividends, you pay income tax on that money.

 Equity REITs: These are trusts (corporations or associations) that invest in properties like apartments, office buildings, shopping malls, and hotels.
 Revenue is made through rent.

 Mortgage REITs: These are investments in residential and commercial mortgages that loan money for mortgages.
 They may also purchase existing mortgages or mortgaged-based securities (MBS), which are basically like bonds, made up of home loans bought from issuing banks.
 Psst: If this sounds all-too-familiar, that’s because it is.
 MBS is a type of asset-backed security that was the leading man in the 2007-2008 mortgage crisis.